- Plesk for Linux

 - Plesk for Windows

-How to provide Plesk Support Team with direct access to the server?
+How to provide Plesk Support with server access?

 # sed -i '/email@example.com/d' ~/.ssh/authorized_keys

 Create a rule in Windows Firewall that will allow connections to your Windows Server from Plesk Support IP addresses:

 Start Windows PowerShell and run the following command:

 PS New-NetFirewallRule -DisplayName "Plesk Support Access" -RemoteAddress @("188.8.131.52/24", "184.108.40.206", "2001:678:744::10/64") -Direction Inbound -Action Allow

 Log in to the Plesk Help Center and send server access details in your ticket/chat.